KUTlime/Git-cheatsheet/README.md

 Limits for 50/72 characters are soft limits.
 I personally don't like the latter limit because there is no technical reason for that.
 It's just derived from [IBM punch cards](https://en.wikipedia.org/wiki/Punched_card) which had 72+8 characters per line.

+If you can't fit into 50 characters for a subject line, devide changes into multiple commits.
+Same advice apply when you have a tendency to use *and* in your subject line.

 ## Links

 1. [Best Git cheatsheet I came across](https://github.com/arslanbilal/git-cheat-sheet)